Every teacher knows—teaching ain’t easy.

 All you need to start using Sellfy is a valid email address.
-Choose a subscription plan or start with a 14-day free trial to give it a try and see if it fits all your needs before you subscribe to one of the plans.
+Start with a 14-day free trial to give it a try and see if it fits all your needs before you subscribe to one of the plans.
 There are four Sellfy subscription plans available, including a free one.

 Step 2: Add your products.